jvmdo/excursia-travel-app/README.md

 ## TODO

 - Checklist
   - Where is the trigger?
-How to reopen after closing it?
     - Left of the download button
     - At the end of the itinerary
   - Warn about items not checked
   - Message if all items are checked
   - Fix: Transparent background when opening
-  - Feat: local storage
+  - Feat: local storage with its itinerary
   - Feat: adapt according to travel type
   - Feat: database

-- Itinerary
-  - Dollar to Real
-  - Remove cursor pointer
+- PDF
-  - Remove leading asterisk, make time bold
+  - Include checklist

 - Itinerary list
-  - Feat: local storage
   - Feat: database

 - Toast
-  - Fix: itinerary glitches when toast dismiss
-  - Fix: lack of content for invalid form submit
+  - Replace this shit by something good

 - Thanks modal
   - When is the proper moment to show it?
 At PDF download

 - Chat
   - Answer formatting: what is a good chat formatting?

-- PDF
-  - First page is empty (only title is written down)
+  - Use a proper model for chatting.
+Configure for small payload.

 - Form
   - Loading while generating itinerary: it should display a beautiful gradient loading bar placeholder with animation that seems something impressive is cooking;